noaione/yuusha-shoukan-ln/sources/v03/chapter4.md

 ———Wait right there, dear?!
 Tsk, he ran away?!
 Hey, stop right there!!!

-Mom was a terrible cook, wasn't she...She was so careless that she would even carelessly burn herself, and she would even hold the knife improperly, so I remembered being nervous as a child whenever she's in the kitchen.
+Mom was a terrible cook, wasn't she...
+She was so careless that she would even carelessly burn herself, and she would even hold the knife improperly, so I remembered being nervous as a child whenever she's in the kitchen.
 She couldn't make elaborate dishes at all, and she would often make mistakes in the amount of